Here I am with another pink and yellow dessert.

 I have had the flavors of this doughnut in my head for a while.
 I couldn’t wait to taste it, and I have to say, they are as good as I imagined they would be.

-These will be a unique and decadent Valentines breakfast or dessert option.
 Well, one of them.
 It’s Valentines Week around here, I cannot limit myself to one pink dessert.

 I love the complex flavor saffron brings, and pairing it with a subtle rosewater is simply meant to be.
 I love these flavors, I love these doughnuts.